glenwiley/hausmon/README.md

 mac_address node_name sensor0_name:calibration sensor1_name:calibration sensor2_name:calibration sensor3_name:calibration
 </pre>

-If a sensor is not connected for a node then that field in the configuration record should be specified as a colon ":".
+If one of the four sensors is not connected for a node then that field in the configuration record should be specified as a colon ":".